 Self-care is often the last thing on the minds of people who are grieving, so a self-care gift is a very endearing gesture.
 If you know them well, consider hand-selected gift baskets with things that will be calming and relaxing for them.
 If you don’t know them real well, consider a gift certificate for a hair salon appointment, a pedicure, or a manicure.

-For additional information about memorial gifts for cremations in Bellingham, WA, our compassionate and experienced team at Moles Farewell Tributes & Cremations – Bayview Chapel is here to help.
+For additional information about memorial gifts for cremations, our compassionate and experienced team at Moles Farewell Tributes & Crematory – Bayview Chapel is here to help.
+We also serve the areas of Bellingham, Ferndale and Mount Vernon, WA.
 You can visit our funeral home at 2465 Lakeway Dr., Bellingham, WA 98229 or you can call us today at (360) 733-0510.